Can I Lose VA Benefits for Using Drugs?

 Veteran Rehab Program in Nevada

 More than 1 in 10 Veterans struggles with a substance use disorder5 often because they wonder, “Can you lose VA benefits for using drugs?”
 Fortunately, there is effective help for Veterans to help them get on the road to recovery from addiction to drugs or alcohol.
-Our inpatient rehab in Las Vegas is a community care provider offering addiction-focused healthcare to Veterans, including specialized Veterans’ addiction treatment through The Rally Point: AAC.
+Our inpatient rehab in Las Vegas is a community care provider offering addiction-focused healthcare to Veterans, including specialized Veterans’ addiction treatment through Salute to Recovery.
 Our levels of care include:

 If you are a Veteran and need help, or you are concerned about a Veteran in your life, reach out to knowledgeable and compassionate admissions navigators 24/7 at .
 Our navigators can answer all of your questions the different types of treatment, tell you what to expect when you get here, and walk you through the admissions process.
 They can also address any concerns about insurance plans that cover treatment or paying for rehab.